biolab/scorange-hugo/content/blog/2019-03-pancreas-Baron-CellSyst2016.md

 {{% figure src="/blog_img/2019-03-20/blog-1-1-2.png" %}}
 \

-Firstly we need to load, order and nominalise our data.
-To achieve this, we use the Load Data widget followed by the Genes (don't forget to set organism to <i>Mus Musculus</i>) and the Create Class widget, which enables us the use the cell types as characterised by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> as a control of our clustering.
+Firstly, we need to load, order and nominalise our data.
+To achieve this, we use the Load Data widget followed by the Genes (don't forget to set organism to <i>Mus Musculus</i>) and the Create Class widget, which enables us to use the cell types as characterised by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> as a control of our clustering.
 We normalise the data using the Single Cell Preprocess widget.
 Alternatively you can use Single Cell Datasets widget and load the Pancreas cells in mouse dataset with it.

 \
 {{% figure src="/blog_img/2019-03-20/blog-1-2-1.png" %}}
 \

 Once the data has been normalised, we utilize the Louvain Clustering widget to cluster our cells.
-We adjust the resolution so that the clustering produces 13 clusters since this is the number of cell types described in mouse pancreas in literature.
+We adjust the resolution so that the clustering produces 13 clusters, since this is the number of cell types described in mouse pancreas in literature.

 \
 {{% figure src="/blog_img/2019-03-20/blog-1-3-1.png" %}}